bflemi3/object-translation/README.md

 ```
 The second rule of the [properties](#properties) property looks for a property at the root of the source object called `weight` and creates a property at the root of the target object also called `weight`.
 This rule also defines a [filter](#filter).
 Filters can be one filter or an array of filters, and are used to modify the transposed target value of the matching keys.
 This filter `filter: { find: '.*', replace: '$&lbs' }`, uses the regular expression from the `find` property to match the entire value and replaces it with the matched value and "lbs" appended to the end - `170lbs`.
 To learn more about filters see the [filter](#filter) section under Rules.

+To find more complex examples see the [examples](/bflemi3/object-translation/tree/master/tests) in the tests installed with this module.

 ## Rules
 Translation rules dictate how the source is translated into the target.
 A rule can be as simple as a string defining the [source](#source) key(s) or an object describing a more complex rule.
 Rules can be defined with the following properties:

 ### source<a name="source"></a>
 `source` describes the key, or set of keys to match for this particular rule. `source` can be in the following formats:
 * {String} The name of the key to match from the source object
-* {String} A regex expression that will match one or more keys from the source object
+* {String} A regular expression that will match one or more keys from the source object
 * {String} A dot notation expression (ie: 'pageInfo.count' ) that will be used to do a deep match on one key from the source object

 If `source` is given by itself in the translation rule, the names of the matching keys will also be the names of target keys.